 Thoughtful planning can help prevent the need to draw on principal earlier than you might like and keep you from feeling like you should take on more risk in an effort to recover from losses.

 When Volatility Strikes

 Don't panic, regardless of your time horizon.
 One of the best ways to achieve goals is to carefully create a strategy and not sway from it, even when conditions are not ideal.
-Sticking to your plan will help you ride out downswings, preserve your assets and capitalize on upswings.
-Working with a financial advisor can help you build confidence and stay the course.
+Sticking to your plan will help you ride out downswings, potentially preserve your assets and capitalize on upswings.
+Working with a financial advisor can help you build confidence and may help you stay the course.

 Money Management Mistake #3 -

 Relying Too Heavily on Social Security — Especially Early On

 As you plan for income in retirement, be sure you understand the role Social Security will play — and how it fits with other income sources.

 Choosing When to Begin Taking Social Security Benefits